 The Company leases office space under a non-cancellable operating lease agreement that expires in May 2020.
-Rent expense of \$15,800 and \$19,320 was included in general and administrative expenses for each of the years ended March 31, 2018 and 2017.
-Minimum future rental payments for non-cancellable operating leases are \$16,490, \$17,301, and \$2,906 for the years ended March 31, 2019 through 2021, respectively.
+Rent expense of \$13,855 and \$15,800 was included in general and administrative expenses for each of the years ended March 31, 2019 and 2018.
+Minimum future rental payments for non-cancellable operating leases are \$17,301 and \$2,906 for the years ended March 31, 2020 and 2021, respectively.

-Note 10 - Subsequent Events
+Note 9 - Subsequent Events

-Management has evaluated subsequent events through May 16, 2018, which is the date the financial statements were available to be issued, and has determined that there were no subsequent events to be reported.
+Management has evaluated subsequent events through May 17, 2019, which is the date the financial statements were available to be issued and has determined that there were no subsequent events to be reported.